ukokobili/US_domestic_flights/README.md

 Firstly, run the first ```gcs_ingestion_dag``` dag to enable data upload to GCS and then run the ```gcs_bq_dag``` dag to transform and create tables in DWH.

 * DBT
-We are going to use dbt for data transformation in DWH and further analytics dashboard development.
+We are going to use [dbt](https://www.getdbt.com/) for data transformation in DWH and further analytics dashboard development.

-First you will need to create a dbt Cloud account (if you don't already have one) using this link and connect to your BigQuery by following these instructions.
-You can find more detailed instructions here.

-Note that:

-you can fork or copy an existing dbt project located in the separate folder and use a link to the forked/copied version if necessary;
-you need to check that BigQuery already has areas (datasets) for staging and production dbt models (citibike_dev and citibike_prod in our case);
-you should modify profiles.yaml file according to your dataset names and credentials.
+Using this [link](https://docs.getdbt.com/dbt-cli/cli-overview) to create download and install dbt core on your local machine then connect to your BigQuery following these [instructions](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile) and modify the ```[profiles.yaml](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile)``` in the ```./dbt``` directory

-6. Google Data Studio
+* Google Data Studio
-When the production models are ready, you can start building a dashboard.

-The dashboard is built using Google Data Studio.
-The process of the such dashboard creating in Google Data Studio is described in detail in this video.

-And the final dashboard includes the following diagrams:

-Total trips count
-Average trips duration per month and year
-User type distribution
-Trips count per month and year
-Trips count by start station on the dynamic Google map
+Create dashboard after building the production model in dbt

+The dashboard was built using [Google Data Studio](https://datastudio.google.com/u/1/reporting/07cb0451-66f3-4d78-b7ed-601d421dbafe/page/HPk0C).

+The dashboard include details such as:

+  * Total number of flights
+  * Total number of passengers
+  * Total number of seats
+  * Average distance in mile